 If you have previously changed your status to F-1 visa, please bring your approval notice.

 For additional options we offer please inquire within.

-If these regulations are not completely fulfilled, strict disciplinary action may be taken, which may include possible expulsion from Ballet Arts.
-Additionally, any pursuant change of status will be reported to the Department of Homeland Security and the appropriate American Embassy.
+If these regulations are not met, strict disciplinary action may be taken, which may include possible expulsion from Ballet Arts.
+This will result in the student being out of status, and will be reported to the Department of Homeland Security.